GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Experiment

 \section{Experiment}

 In this section, we first evaluate the intervention performance of various models on the MUIR test set.
 We then build a group chat system supported by our chatbot and conduct user study to assess GroupGPT's performance across different topics and group sizes.
-Furthermore, we compare the token consumption of GroupGPT, measure inference latency, and adopt the LLM-as-a-judge methodology \cite{liu2023g} to evaluate the quality of chatbot's responses.
+Furthermore, we measure the token consumption of GroupGPT, perform ablation studies, and adopt the LLM-as-a-judge methodology \cite{liu2023g} to evaluate the quality of chatbot's responses.